comsysto/ShinyMongo/README.md

 Installation and Operation
 ------------------------------------
 ShinyMongo is running on the beta shiny-server provided by [RStudio](http://www.rstudio.com/).
-Press the URL, add your hostname and browse your mongoDB instance: http://spark.rstudio.com/schmidb/ShinyMongo/
+Press the URL, add your hostname (IP or DNS name) and browse your mongoDB instance: http://spark.rstudio.com/schmidb/ShinyMongo/

 You can run ShinyMongo locally on your machine directly from github: